 4. Unusual Connections

-In order to gain access to sensitive cardholder data, hackers may try to gain entry from several possible points in the infrastructure, though the remote support component is likely the most common and effective.
+To gain access to sensitive cardholder data, hackers may attempt to enter from multiple points within the infrastructure; however, the remote support component is likely the most common and effective entry point.

 Not only can unusual connections spell trouble, but strange activities between connected components of the POS infrastructure can also be a red flag.
 Outbound file transfers between your remote support and terminals can be signs of active malware.